How to Create an Effective Cybersecurity Business Continuity Plan

 As technology evolves, so should the plan.
 Bring key personnel together annually to review the plan and discuss any areas that must be modified.
 Before the review, ask all departments or business units to review the plan, including branch locations or other remote units.
 If you’ve had to implement the plan, be sure to incorporate any lessons from the incident.

-Cybersecurity and Business Continuity Are Codependent
+Cybersecurity and Business Continuity Are Codependent Cyber security systems for business network

 There’s no denying that cybersecurity and business continuity were once considered two separate entities altogether.
-Today they should ideally work together to minimize costs, protect data, and streamline a timely and effective response to attacks or data breach.
+Today they should ideally work together to minimize costs, protect data, and streamline a timely and effective response to attacks or data breaches.

 Keep Learning About Protecting Your Email & Assets